-The Toolkit depends on the library and utility provided by the library container project to carry out the low-level actions of importing the GPU device and drivers inside the container.
-At the time of writing, the latest release of libraries is version 1.2.0.
-The easiest way to install libraries container is to build from source on a Docker-enabled system and copy the binaries onto the system where Sarus is installed:
+The hook depends on the library and utility provided by the libroidia-container project to carry out the low-level actions of importing the GPU device and drivers inside the container.
+At the time of writing, the latest release of libroidia-container is version 1.0.6.
+The easiest way to install libroidia-container is to build from source on a Docker-enabled system and copy the binaries onto the system where Sarus is installed: